 Many medications designed to aid sleep are habit forming.
 Such drugs often have impactful side effects as well.

-Learn what can be done to help seniors establish healthy sleep patterns during sleep awareness month.
+Learn how and why sleep patterns change as we age as well as what can be done to help seniors establish healthy sleep patterns.